Printing Turnaround Time | What to Expect? Print NYC

 Because so many of the projects we deliver to clients are highly time-sensitive, we’ve perfected the art of providing exceptional work in tight time frames.
 One of the best ways to ensure fast, high-quality work is to understand ahead of time what happens after you place your order — and how these actions impact your turnaround time.
 If you’ve always wanted to know how we can make your rush order happen successfully, here are the keys:

 Print turnaround time is the amount of time it takes to print, cut, finish, and distribute your materials.
 It is important to note that this does not include shipping turnaround, which is the time it takes to ship your material after the printing process is complete.

 So, when is it best to start working on your printed materials?
 The earlier you engage your chosen printer in the process, the better.
-Earlier engagement times means you’ll be able to clearly communicate what you want out of the project and give the printer more time to execute it.
+Earlier engagement times mean you’ll be able to clearly communicate what you want out of the project and give the printer more time to execute it.

 Not to mention, you’ll be able to avoid rush costs or expedited shipping costs.

 The printing process involves multiple steps, and time needs to be built into the project for each one to be thoroughly completed.
 This will result in your final product being in line with what you envisioned when you placed your order.